Suicide, often increasing among youth, linked with infant feeding practices

 Actually, a better question would be, "is it time for a first-time-ever, balanced consideration of the case for breastfeeding in high-income countries?"
 It appears that there has not yet been a rational consideration of this important matter, giving even minimal attention to evidence of adverse effects of the toxins that are authoritatively recognized to be present in human milk.

 The American Academy of Pediatrics would probably be the logical U.S. organization to carry out a proper examination of this question, given its area of medical specialization.
-But all it has done in this regard is one-sided, providing no mention of the serious toxins that are authoritatively recognized to be present in typical human milk (especially in developed countries) in quantities greatly exceeding established safe levels (see Section 2.b); the word "toxin" does not appear even once in the text of its ten-page document, "Breastfeeding and the Use of Human Milk,"81 even though the AAP does not dispute the considerable evidence about such toxins in human milk. (see Appendix A) The U.S. Surgeon General would be another presumptive likely source of a balanced consideration of this matter; but, again, the major breastfeeding statement from that office, issued by the Surgeon General in 2011,82 does not mention the word "toxin" anywhere in its text.
-So the Surgeon General's document on this topic, also, cannot be considered to be a rational, balanced consideration of the matter.
+But what it has published in this area is essentially entirely one-sided, providing no mention of the serious toxins that are authoritatively recognized to be present in typical human milk (especially in developed countries) in quantities greatly exceeding established safe levels (see Section 2.b); the word "toxin" does not appear even once in the text of its ten-page document, "Breastfeeding and the Use of Human Milk,"81 even though the AAP does not dispute the considerable evidence about such toxins in human milk. (see Appendix A) The U.S. Surgeon General would be another presumptive likely source of a balanced consideration of this matter; but, again, the major breastfeeding statement from that office, issued by the Surgeon General in 2011,82 does not mention the word "toxin" even once and therefore cannot be considered to be a rational, balanced consideration of the matter.

 However, Surgeon General Regina Benjamin did, toward the rear of her publication, provide an acknowledgement that helps reveal the weakness of the case in favor of breastfeeding.
 The document points out (p.
 33) that research on the health outcomes of different modes of infant feeding is limited to observational studies.82 The leading authorities on medical evidence have determined that evidence from observational studies is predominantly of low quality, with evidence from only exceptional ones reaching a medium level of quality.
 One such determination has been provided by Dr. Gordon Guyatt and an international team of 14 associates;83 Dr. Guyatt is chief editor of the American Medical Association’s Manual for Evidence-based Clinical Practice, in which 26 pages are devoted to examples of studies (almost all of which were observational) that were later refuted by high-quality studies.84